Skip to content

 Parameter Expansion

-It allows users to pass an uncertain number of contents as a single parameter, which will be automatically expanded by the system.
+It allows users to package an uncertain number of items as a single parameter, which the system automatically expands.

 Array Expansion

-Parameters that are arrays will automatically expand into the following form:
+Parameters that are arrays are automatically expanded into the following form:

 Array Parameter Expansion